 The West Chop Lighthouse finally became automated in 1976 but it still uses its 1857 Fresnal lens.
 It’s on the National Register of Historic Places.
 The nearest town is Vineyard Haven which is a couple of miles away.

 The West Chop Lighthouse is owned by the US Coast Guard and is not open to the public.
 You can spot it though on the Steamship Authority Ferries coming into Martha’s Vineyard or if you are sailing in Vineyard Haven.

-The Cape Pogue lighthouse is maintained today by the Trustees of the Reservation and the lantern inside by the US Coast Guard.
+The Cape Poge lighthouse is maintained today by the Trustees of the Reservation and the lantern inside by the US Coast Guard.

-Located on the Cape Pogue wildlife reservation in Chappy, this lighthouse is not easily reached.
+Located on the Cape Poge wildlife reservation in Chappy, this lighthouse is not easily reached.
 You will need to take the little Chappy Ferry over to Chappy from Edgartown.
-Then either drive to Cape Pogue or arrange with the Trustees to have them pick you up for a tour of the lighthouse and Cape Pogue.
+Then either drive to Cape Poge or arrange with the Trustees to have them pick you up for a tour of the lighthouse and Cape Poge.

-You can take tours of the wildlife reservation and the lighthouse during the summer from in front of the Trustees shack at the entrance to Cape Pogue.
+You can take tours of the wildlife reservation and the lighthouse during the summer from in front of the Trustees shack at the entrance to Cape Poge.

-Cape Pogue is such a beautiful beach on Martha’s Vineyard that you might as well make a beach day out of it!
+Cape Poge is such a beautiful beach on Martha’s Vineyard that you might as well make a beach day out of it!